 When it comes to contraception, women value convenience and efficacy.
 Most women would prefer a contraceptive method they don’t need to remember to take every day and that doesn’t require action at the time of intercourse.
 Additionally, survey data showed that nearly 85% of women would prefer a monthly option with a lower hormone dose than the oral birth control pill.
-Ovaprene was designed to offer women a contraceptive option with these features.
+We at Daré are working to offer women a contraceptive option with these features.

-Ovaprene is a hormone-free, intravaginal ring designed to provide contraception over multiple weeks by releasing a locally acting agent which impedes sperm motility, coupled with a unique knitted polymer barrier that physically blocks sperm from entering the cervical canal.
+Ovaprene® is an investigational hormone-free monthly intravaginal contraceptive designed to be worn conveniently over multiple weeks (one menstrual cycle) and prevent pregnancy by releasing a locally acting, non-hormonal agent which impedes sperm motility, and physically blocking sperm from entering the cervical canal with its unique knitted polymer barrier.
 The novel combination of these complementary approaches has the potential to produce efficacy consistent with existing short-acting hormone birth control options (pills, patches, vaginal ring), without the use of hormones.